rysavy-ondrej/ethanol/Deploy/Docker/Readme.md

 * Other unique identifier values

 For Netify data, there is a separate table which makes it easier and more efficient ot maintaain.
-The table names is `netify_data` and has the same structure as `enrichment_data` table.
+The table names is `netify_data` and has the same structure as `enrichment_data` table but only contains data from the Netify data.

 | type | key |value | reliability | validity | details |
 | ---- | --- | ---- | ------------| ---------| --------|
 | NetifyIp | 13.32.216.50 | app.netflix | 1 | [-infinity,infinity] | {"Tag":"app.netflix","ShortName":"Netflix","FullName":"Netflix","Category":"Streaming Media"} |
 | NetifyDomain | microsoft | app.microsoft | 1 |  [-infinity,infinity] | {"Tag":"app.microsoft","ShortName":"Microsoft","FullName":"Microsoft","Category":"Business"} |

+To populate the Netify data table, follow these step-by-step instructions:

+1. **Prepare the Source CSV File**:

+   - Locate the `prepare.py` script in the `netify` folder.
+   - Run this script to prepare the source CSV.
+This will create `netify.csv` files that are ready to be loaded into the database.

+2. **Load Data into the Database**:

-The Netify data table can be populated using the provided data and scripts in netify folder which is mounted to PostgreSQL container at `/var/netify` folder.
+   - Ensure the `netify` folder is correctly mounted to the PostgreSQL container at the `/var/netify` folder.
+   - Open your command line interface.
+   - Execute the following command to load the data into the database:

+     ```bash
+     psql -U postgres -d ethanol -f update-netify.sql
+     ```

+   This command uses PostgreSQL's command-line tool (`psql`) to run the `update-netify.sql` script.
+It connects to the database named `ethanol` as the `postgres` user and executes the SQL commands contained in the script.
+These commands will load the data from the prepared `netify.csv` into the Netify data table.